anasedova/anasedova.github.io/_pages/about.md

 My research interests are low-resource learning, multi-modal learning, and model explainability and variability.

 ## News
+**January 2023**: I will be visiting [Hinrich Schütze's Lab](https://cisnlp.github.io) at LMU Munich for one month in February 2024!

 **December 2023**: I will be in person at EMNLP 2023 in Singapore - let's catch up!
 Also, I will be presenting our ULF paper at the poster session Sunday morning, 9am, East Foyer.

 **October 2023** : Our paper _"ULF: Unsupervised Labeling Function Correction using Cross-Validation for Weak Supervision"_ was accepted to [EMNLP 2023](https://2023.emnlp.org/)!
 Check it out [here](https://arxiv.org/abs/2204.06863).

-**September 2023** : I gave an invited tutorial on weak supervision at PhD Seminar “Machine Learning with Limited Data” at [Aalborg University](https://www.cs.aau.dk/research/dkw-data-knowledge-and-web-engineering) in Copenhagen.
+**September 2023** : Invited tutorial on weak supervision at PhD Seminar “Machine Learning with Limited Data” at [Aalborg University](https://www.cs.aau.dk/research/dkw-data-knowledge-and-web-engineering) in Copenhagen.
 Check out [the materials](https://github.com/anasedova/weak_supervision_tutorial).

 **September 2023**: I gave an oral presentation at [ECML PKDD 2023](https://2023.ecmlpkdd.org) in Turin presenting our [paper](https://arxiv.org/abs/2306.04502) _"Learning with Noisy Labels by Adaptive Gradient-Based Outlier Removal"_.